A Unified Framework for Fast Large-Scale Portfolio Optimization: Portfolio Optimization Framework

+From the varying panels in Figure \ref{fig:differentassetsportfolio}, we discern two significant implications of portfolio dimensionality.
+First, as the assets universe expands, random portfolios veer further from and concentrate more around the $1/N$ mark.
+This suggests that without appropriate portfolio optimization in high-dimensional setups, achieving any optimal risk-reward profile is challenging.
+Even the frequently endorsed $1/N$ portfolio, often hailed for naive-diversification and robust performance (see \citealp{DGU:09} and the cited references), performs equivalently to a random guess.
+The figure also presents the equal volatility contribution portfolio, a variant of the risk parity portfolio (\citealp{roncalli_RP:13} and \citealp{PaPoPoWa:19}).
+While it slightly outperforms random portfolios and the $1/N$, the gap between this portfolio and the mean-variance portfolio frontier indicates a lot of room for improved portfolio allocation.

+Secondly, the closed-form long-short frontier, represented by \eqref{eq:long_short_closed_form} and illustrated with dotted black lines in all the panels in Figure~\ref{fig:differentassetsportfolio}, appears almost vertical in relation to the long-only portfolio as assets increase.
+Consequently, marginal shifts in optimal portfolio volatility can lead to theoretically substantial hikes in the expected returns of the optimal portfolio.
+This highlights the sensitivity of optimal portfolio weight estimates to new data points, with weights potentially exhibiting significant variations across consecutive rolling windows.
+Such behavior stems from high dimensionality and proximate non-singular covariance matrix estimates.
+Effective covariance matrix estimation in expansive dimensions, combined with long-short constraints, counters these over-leveraged yet theoretically optimal portfolios.

-Also, the true mean vector and covariance matrix are unknown in practice, and one needs to rely on their estimates.
-Financial markets, especially at low frequencies, are highly efficient---or, as suggested by \citet{Pedersen:15}, they are at least ``efficiently-inefficient''.
-Therefore, prediction of the mean vector is very difficult, and we do not attempt to construct any improved mean vector or momentum prediction signal---for the latter, we refer to recent results in \citet{FracMom:22}.
-Instead, we take the historical mean of the returns for the estimator and focus on different covariance matrix estimators.
-The general idea is that the covariance matrix, because of the stylized facts of persistency of the volatilities and correlations between assets, should be relatively easier to predict than the mean.
-However, as discussed above, one needs to account for the dimensionality of the problem by relying either on factor models or shrinkage methods to have any chance of constructing optimal portfolios that perform well out-of-sample.
-Before we turn to the covariance matrix estimators, we introduce the rest of our general portfolio optimization framework.
+In practice the true mean vector and covariance matrix are unknown, and one needs to rely on their estimates.
+Financial markets, especially at low frequencies, are highly efficient---or, as suggested by \citet{Pedersen:15}, they are ``efficiently-inefficient''.
+We do not attempt to construct individual stocks prediction signals---for that we refer to recent results in \citet{FracMom:22}.
+Instead, we focus on various mean and covariance matrix shrinkage estimators as well as different factor portfolios.
+The former address the bias-variance trade-off, aiming to construct biased estimators that minimize the mean-square error and perform better out-of-sample.
+The latter offers conditional predictions of expected returns based on asset characteristics.
+As we will demonstrate, the factor portfolios significantly enhance the signal-to-noise ratio, leading to more accurate mean predictions and higher out-of-sample performance.
+However, before we turn to stock returns models, we introduce the rest of our general portfolio optimization framework.